TrustedFirmware-M/trusted-firmware-m/docs/design_docs/multi-cpu/booting_a_multi_cpu_system.rst

 *******************
 System Architecture
 *******************
-There are many possibly ways to design a dual core system.
+There are many possibly ways to design a multi cpu system.
 Some important considerations from a boot perspective are:

 - Which core has access to which areas of Flash?